pahihu/mumps/doc/manual.md

 10 write daemons.
 The MUMPS engine and the daemons are connected by two
 queues: the dirty queue and the garbage queue respectively.
 Each daemon checks the queues for work to be done.
-By default each daemon polls the queues every 5000ms.
+By default each daemon polls the queues every 1000ms.
 When you make multiple pages dirty in the global cache and the queue gets full you need to wait for the next poll time.
 Here helps the adaptive rest time, which checks the statistics counters in the MUMPS environment and when there are processes waiting for free queue slots it reduces the poll time.
 When the load vanishes it increases the poll time again.
 To query the current rest time between write daemon polls, query the *RESTTIME* system parameter.
+The *MAXRESTTIME* system parameter controls the maximum poll time.

 ### Buffered files